 This is the completed lure drawn with a Revolve and filets.
 Now you will construct the bottom mold with one or mold lures in the mold.

+Activate the “Bottom Mold” component by hovering over its name and left-clicking on the radio button at the right.

+Start a new sketch on the front plane.
 Draw a rectangle around the lure.
 The basic size is 3” x 4”.
 Dimension the rectangle to lock in the size.
 Dimension the distance from the Origin to the bottom line at .5” and the left line at .75” to lock in all dimensions.
 This will allow you to put three lures in this mold.
 Add a point near the upper right hand corner of the rectangle and then dimension the point as shown.
 You will then Click finish sketch.

-Extrude the mold -.5” so the lure is on the top surface and be sure to select new component and not new body.
+Extrude the mold -.5” so the lure is on the top surface as a new body.
 Click OK and the bottom mold will extrude .5” and the lure will be visible.

-Open the triangle for Bottom Mold, open the Sketches and click the Eye by Sketch 1 to see the point on the mold surface.
+Expand the features for the Bottom Mold by clicking on the triangle to the left of its name in the browser, open the Sketch folder, and turn on its visibility by clicking on the eye to the left of “Sketch 1”.

-Click on the Hole feature and then click on the point.
+Click on the Hole feature and then click on the point that you created in Sketch 1.
 Set the hole information to match the menu below.
 When all the boxes match, click OK.

-There will be one hole in the corner and now you will use Rectangular Pattern to put in the other 3 holes.
+There will be one hole in the corner and now you will use Rectangular Pattern to add the other 3 holes.

 Fill in the hole information to match the picture.
 Select the top line to add the hole on the top left side and type in distance of 3.5” and then select the right line and type in the distance 2.5” for the bottom two holes.
 Click OK to set the new holes in the bottom mold.